amckennafoster/nbidata/docs/curation/curation.md

 </table>

 #### Grant Funding
-Information regarding single or multiple grants that funded this research in this format: Grant funder, grant name or grant number; Grant funder, grant name or grant number; etc. If this is NBI funded, use the following format: Nantucket Biodiversity Initiative [year of grant].
-Example: Nantucket Biodiversity Initiative 2019
+Information regarding single or multiple grants that funded this research in this format: Grant funder, grant name or grant number; Grant funder, grant name or grant number; etc. If this is NBI funded, enter the year of the grant.
+This helps the NBI uploader enter the metadata properly.

 #### Contributors
 Contributors are those who helped significantly with data collection/analysis/management or the research project as a whole but are not authors.
 People in the Acknoledgments should not be automatically added here.
 However, you, as the NBI Wrangler should be noted here (relationship = Related person) because you likely facilitated the work overall.
 If you oversaw the data curation of the dataset, **include yourself as Data curator!**.
 Use the following format: last name1, first name1, affiliation1, relationship1; last name2, first name2, affiliation2, relationship2